John Muir and Native Americans

 Similarly, in a passage in Muir’s 1911 journal, he described the Indians of the Amazon Basin favorably, saying “it was pleasant to see bright flowers in pots in front of their little huts,” commented about how some of their canoes were nicely painted, and how many Indians could be “seen in their canoes with very long bows and arrows standing erect in the prow, fine muscular manly figures watching to get a shot at fishes or turtles…”

 Some bloggers – and even one widely quoted book (Dispossessing the Wilderness: Indian Removal and the Making of the National Parks, by Mark David Spence, 1999) – mistakenly argue that Muir sought to preserve land by urging policies that pushed Native Americans and Blacks off it.
 These publications provide no historical source for this assertion whatsoever.
 That is because this statement is a total fabrication.
 No evidence for such a conclusion exists.
 The examples of “Native American clearances” all come from time periods before Muir arrived as a child with his family in 1849, and in most cases after his death in 1914.
+The allegation is founded on pure conjecture, with vague pronouncements like “Muir probably would have agreed.”

 Muir did not promote removal of Native peoples from ancestral lands, nor did he promote exclusion of Black Americans from protected lands.
-The confusion is further exhibited in many recent blogs, and even a recent Sierra magazine article, which have further blamed Muir for the “erasure” of Native Americans, claiming that Muir failed to “recognize and convey” the fact that Native peoples had lived on the land, and influenced the landscape, long before the arrival of white settlers, claiming that he must not have been aware that Yosemite and other California landscapes were the work of Native Americans “gardening” with fire.
+The confusion is further exhibited in many recent blogs, and a recent Sierra magazine article, and even a new book, which have further blamed Muir for the “erasure” of Native Americans, claiming that Muir failed to “recognize and convey” the fact that Native peoples had lived on the land, and influenced the landscape, long before the arrival of white settlers, claiming that he must not have been aware that Yosemite and other California landscapes were the work of Native Americans “gardening” with fire.
 In fact, Muir knew well that Native Americans had shaped the ecological landscape of the Yosemite Valley, and the rest of the continent.
 He spent some of his formative years at a homestead at Fountain Lake in east-central Wisconsin, where the Muir family arrived in 1849.
 The area had been recently opened for Euro-American settlement after the Black Hawk Indian War ended in 1832.
 Muir later wrote effusively in The Story of My Boyhood and Youth (1913) about the beauty and biodiversity of the “oak openings” around Fountain Lake.
 He saw how that beloved landscape changed over the decade after he arrived, as Indian burning and hunting practices were supplanted by Euro-American agriculture.
 He further acknowledged Native American “gardening” in his book, My First Summer in the Sierra, where Muir mused, “How many centuries Indians have roamed these woods nobody knows; probably a great many, extending far beyond the time Columbus touched our shores.”
 And Muir specifically noted how Native peoples interacted with the landscape while living in harmony with wild nature, writing about their influence “on the forest by the fires they made to improve their hunting grounds.”
 In “The American Forests,” written in 1897, Muir contrasted sharply the Indians careful gardening of the landscape as opposed to the ruthless despoliation of land inflicted by the white man: “The Indians with stone axes could do [the forests] no more harm than could gnawing beavers and browsing moose.
 Even the fires of the Indians and the fierce shattering lightning seemed to work together only for good in clearing spots here and there for smooth garden prairies, and openings for sunflowers seeking the light.
 But when the steel axe of the white man rang out in the startled air their doom was sealed.
 Every tree heard the bodeful sound, and pillars of smoke gave the sign in the sky.”

 Contradicting many contemporary evaluations, Muir actually expressed dismay for the removal of Natives from their ancestral lands.
 In his book The Story of My Boyhood and Youth, he expressed the sentiment that Indigenous peoples had been unjustly “pushed ruthlessly back into narrower and narrower limits by alien races who were cutting off their means of livelihood.”
 His sympathy may have been enlivened by the fact that his own Scottish ancestors were often evicted from the land in the infamous Highland Clearances of the 18th and 19th century.